Hiroshi Sugimoto: Collections

 Sugimoto's work is held in numerous public collections including the Metropolitan Museum of Art, New York; Moderna Museet, Stockholm; Centre Georges Pompidou, Paris; Museum of Contemporary Art, Tokyo; Museum of Modern Art, New York; National Gallery, London; National Museum of Modern Art, Tokyo; Smithsonian Institution, Washington, D.C.; MACBA, Barcelona; and Tate Gallery, London.

 Odawara Art Foundation

 In 2009, Sugimoto established the Odawara Art Foundation to promote Japanese culture.
 In 2014, the Japan Society awarded a $6 million grant to the foundation.
-The money will go to the construction of a multidisciplinary arts complex in Odawara, about 60 miles west of Tokyo.
-The project is expected to be completed in spring 2016.
+The money went the construction of a multidisciplinary arts complex in Odawara, about 60 miles west of Tokyo.
+The complex opened to the public on October 9, 2017.
 The project includes an original 15th-century entrance gate, a minimalist exhibition space, a modern Japanese teahouse, and a contemporary Noh theater with a stage that appears to float above the sea.
 The foundation will produce joint productions with the Japan Society as well as artist-in-residency programs at the new complex.
 The two institutions will also collaborate on exhibitions and performances.
 It is based at Sugimoto's Enoura Observatory in Odawara.